๐Ÿ”๏ธ South Dakota Eviction Notice Laws

 Defective Notice or Improper Service

 The most common defense.
-Filing before the notice period expires, serving improperly, or errors in the notice content (wrong amount, wrong tenant name, missing required language) can result in dismissal.
+Filing before the notice period expires, serving improperly, or errors in notice content (wrong amount, wrong tenant name) can result in dismissal.
 Always double-check notice contents and document service carefully before filing.

 ๐Ÿ’ฐ